IDinsight/ask-a-question/CONTRIBUTING.md

 # Contributing to AAQ

 Thank you for being interested in contributing to AAQ.

-AAQ is an open source project started by data scientists at IDinsight and sponsored by Google.org.
-But all are welcome to contribute to it.
+AAQ is an open source project started by data scientists at IDinsight and sponsored by Google.org and all are welcome to contribute to it.
 In fact, the success of the project depends on it.

-See [docs](https://idinsight.github.io/aaq-core/develop/contributing/) for how to get started.
+See our [contibuting docs](https://idinsight.github.io/aaq-core/develop/contributing/) for how to get started.

 ## Quick links